 The library has a location on each campus.
 The main library is located in room 140 on the Donaldson Campus.
 The Airport Campus library is located in the southwest corner of the building and can be accessed through the back hallway.
-These combined locations house over 10,000 print book titles, two daily print newspapers, more than 40 print magazines and journals reflecting the diversity of programs at the College, and 16 iPads, 28 laptops and 10 hotspots for student use.
+These combined locations house over 10,000 print book titles, two daily print newspapers, more than 40 print magazines and journals reflecting the diversity of programs at the College, and 20 laptops for student use.
 The OneSearch search box on the library homepage allows users to place requests on books and DVDs from sixteen academic libraries across the state participating in the Treasure State Academic Library Services (TRAILS) consortium.
 The library also provides access to materials internationally through interlibrary loan.
-The library website provides fulltext online access to articles from periodicals (magazines, journals, and newspapers), reference sources, and scholarly ebooks, as well as e-books and digital audiobooks for leisure reading.
+The library website provides full-text online access to articles from periodicals (magazines, journals, and newspapers), reference sources, and scholarly e-books, as well as e-books and digital audiobooks for leisure reading.
 All electronic resources are available both on and off campus.
-The library also provides computers for public use, group and quiet study areas, a multi-function photocopier/printer/scanner, and a color printer.
+The library also provides computers for public use, group and quiet study areas, a multifunction photocopier/printer/scanner, and a color printer.
 A professional library staff member is available during open hours for individual assistance or group instruction.